Police to question Malaysia's Anwar over sexual assault claim

 Mahathir and Anwar mended fences in 2016, joining forces to lead the opposition to an unexpected election victory last year.

-Reporting by Rozanna Latiff; Esditing by Raju Gopalakrishnan
+Reporting by Rozanna Latiff; Editing by Raju Gopalakrishnan and Himani Sarkar